aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 }
 ```

-It is not as accurate as I would like it to be, as all the Chromium processes on
+It is not as accurate as I would like it to be.
+All the Chromium processes on my
-my machine would die, but this works.
-That being said, I'm not using Chromium as
+machine (whose my user has rights on) would die, but this works.
+That being
-my primary browser, so I'm not really impacted.
-But then came the time to write
+said, I'm not using Chromium as my primary browser, so I'm not really impacted.
-this blog post, and I was sure at some point someone would face this issue _and_
+But then came the time to write this blog post, and I was sure at some point
-would also be using Chromium as its primary browser.
+someone would face this issue _and_ would also be using Chromium as its primary
+browser.
 So I started digging.

+## Going down the rabbit hole

-As it turns out, `man pkill` gives us some leads to explore. `pkill` (and
+As it turns out, `man pkill` gives us some interesting leads to explore. `pkill`
-`pgrep` for that matters, as they share most of their options) does support a
+(and `pgrep` for that matters, as they share most of their options) does support
-flag allowing to restrict the processes receiving the signal to only the
+a flag allowing to restrict the processes receiving the signal to only the
 descendants of a specific PID (or said otherwise: all the processes whose parent
 is PID).
-This is achieved by providing the `-P <pid>` flag.
+This is achieved by providing the `-P <PID>` flag.

 Once the code is adjusted to leverage the
 [`os.Getpid()`](https://golang.org/pkg/os/#Getpid) function, only the Chromium